not-a-dogOK/tower_defence/README.md

 **IMPORTANT**

-those are the engine unity files so the files here can only be open using the unity engine if you with to play the game check the releces here or the itch page https://not-a-dogok.itch.io/chaostower
+those are the engine unity files so the files can only be open using the unity engine if you with to play the game check the releases here or the itch.io page https://not-a-dogok.itch.io/chaostower

 **Licence**